-All conservative dispositions, as we shall understand them, involve a status quo bias of some form1; but the precise form may vary from conservative to conservative.
-In an attempt to analyse this variety, and alternative ways in which a status quo bias might be justified, we distinguish three classes of conservatism: one that reflects an attitude or posture towards an underlying value or values; one that appeals to an argument about the way in which values fall in the world; and one that appeals to the identification of a particularly conservative value or values.2 The first style of conservatism may be thought of as adjectival in that it conditions the appropriate response to underlying values, whatever they may be.
+All conservative dispositions, as we shall understand them, involve a status quo bias of some form, although the precise form may vary from conservative to conservative.
+In an attempt to analyse this variety, and alternative ways in which such a status quo bias might be justified, we distinguish three classes of conservatism: one that reflects an attitude or posture towards an underlying value or values; one that appeals to an argument about the way in which values are present in the world; and one that appeals to the identification of a particularly conservative value or values.
+The first style of conservatism may be termed adjectival in that it casts the word 'conservative' as an adjective that conditions the appropriate response to underlying values, whatever they may be.
 Non-conservatives may recognise the same values but respond to them differently.
-The second style of conservatism may be thought of as practical and amounts to a broadly empirical claim about, for example, the real costs of departures from the status quo which may derive from the fact that the status quo might be seen as a social equilibrium involving a variety of conventions and that it will typically be costly to shift from one convention equilibrium to another.
+For example, if the underlying value is specified in terms of equality, we might distinguish between a conservative egalitarian and, say, a radical egalitarian.
+The second style of conservatism may be termed practical and amounts to a broadly empirical claim about, for example, the real costs of departures from the status quo which may derive from the fact that the status quo might be seen as a social equilibrium involving a variety of conventions and that it will typically be costly to shift from one convention equilibrium to another.
 Note, however, that the relevant costs here are defined in terms of values that may be held in common with non-conservatives.
-The third style of conservatism may then be thought of as nominal in that it identifies a particular value (or values), not recognised by non-conservatives, which directly grounds the conservative disposition.
-Of course, nominal conservatives are not committed to the view that the particularly conservative value or values are the only values, so that there may be trade-offs or other conflicts between conservative values and other values, but the nominal conservative is committed at least to the identification of specifically conservative value and perhaps to some argument as to why it ought to have status.
+The third style of conservatism may then be thought of as nominal in that it casts the word 'conservative' as a noun and so identifies conservatives of this type as those who recognise a particular value (or values), not recognised by non-conservatives, which directly grounds the conservative disposition.
+For example, if we use conservative in this nominal sense we would point to a substantive distinction between egalitarians (even conservative egalitarians) and conservatives that relates to the set of values they recognise and endorse.
+Of course, nominal conservatives are not committed to the view that the specifically conservative value or values are the